elkorn/afronski.github.io/_posts/2015-09-18-sicp-in-clojure-chapter-3.md

 ### Laziness

-*TODO*: How to build lazy sequence, `lazy-seq`, `memoize`, data structures and sequences.
+Before we will move to the next chapter, authors introduced *stream* concept, which is a lazy sequence.
+It means that only the first value is available and tail will be calculated on demand afterwards (or will not - depends on the further requirements).
+In *Scheme* you have to build such thing by yourself, in *Clojure* - you have got all facilities in place already:

 {% highlight clojure linenos %}
-TODO
+(defn integers-from [n]
+  (cons n (lazy-seq (integers-from (inc n)))))

+(def integers (integers-from 1))

+(println (take 10 integers))
 {% endhighlight %}

-*TODO*: Explain example.
+Keep in mind that we are using the same functions from the `Seq` interface (`first`, `rest` and `cons`) despite that the actual sequence is evaluated lazily.
+In more comprehensive [example](https://github.com/afronski/sicp-examples/blob/master/chapters/3/3.5.2/infinite-streams.clj) you can see how you can use filtering or mapping together with laziness.

 ### Why laziness is good - Streams

-When you read previous section, you probably have a feeling that laziness introduces a better way for handling changing states.
-Indeed, that is a *better way* to approach problem of state succession - in the last section of the chapter authors are introducing interesting concepts which underneath use *streams* (*lazy sequences*):
+When you read previous section, you probably have a feeling that laziness introduces a better way for handling state mutation.
+It optimizes certain use cases, because often we do not want to calculate and proceed operations on all elements.
+Indeed, that is a *better way* to approach problem of state succession - but, keep in mind that all performed operations that have side effects can be problematic.
+It means that some parts of code would not be evaluated, so side effects will not be applied either - what if something, down in the guts of the system relies on that?
+That is also a reason why mutation causes unexpected problems.

+In the last section of the chapter authors compared modularity of the *functional design* and *objects*.
+They have prepared an [interesting example](https://github.com/afronski/sicp-examples/blob/master/chapters/3/3.5.5/monte-carlo.clj) which combines *computational object* and underneath use *streams* (and in consequence, *lazy sequences*):

 {% highlight clojure linenos %}
-TODO
+;; Monte Carlo method as a stream (you are increasing number ;; of iterations by taking more elements from the stream).

+(defn monte-carlo [experiment-as-stream passed failed] (letfn [(next [passed failed]
+            (cons (/ passed (+ passed failed))
+                  (lazy-seq (monte-carlo (rest experiment-as-stream)
+                                         passed
+                                         failed))))]
+    (if (first experiment-as-stream)
+      (next (inc passed) failed)
+      (next passed (inc failed)))))
 {% endhighlight %}

-TODO: Explain example.
+It is an implementation of [Monte Carlo simulation method](https://en.wikipedia.org/wiki/Monte_Carlo_method).
+It is based on the streams - they are responsible for transformation and representing simulation mechanism, and has simple *computational object* which represents *random number generator* (with internal and *mutable* state).

 ### Summary